natenka/pyneng-book-en/docs/source/book/04_data_structures/5a_list_methods.rst

 ``insert()``
 ^^^^^^^^^^^^

-The insert() method allows you to insert an item into a specific place in list:
+Method insert() allows you to insert an item into a specific place in list:

 .. code:: python